 Sign up to get the latest on sales, new releases and more …

-Though I've been creating & designing accessories for the past 18 years, this hasn't always been my full-time job.
+Though I've been creating and designing accessories for 20 years, this hasn't always been my full time job.

 Trying out for the TV show Project Runway in Chicago.While I didn't obviously make the show, having the opportunity to have Tim Gunn critique my work was a pretty awesome experience in itself!